Last Updated on November 30, 2022 by Jeremy

 Shadrack's Christmas Wonderland

-Shadrack's Christmas Wonderland at the Butler County Fairgrounds is the most technically advanced drive-thru light show in the Pittsburgh region.
+Shadrack's Christmas Wonderland at Coopers Lake in Butler County is the most technically advanced drive-thru light show in the Pittsburgh region.
 The two-mile route features customized light displays where most are synchronized to music that can be enjoyed on your radio.
 At the end of the tour, visitors have the option to head inside for a small Christmas Village experience as well.

 But with its size comes its popularity, and Shadrack's is known to have multi-hour waits at the entrance, and even offers an express pass at an additional fee- so planning your visit accordingly is key.
 We personally visited after Christmas and drove right in shortly after they opened and enjoyed a relatively brisk drive through the lights in about 30 minutes.
 However, your experiences will most certainly vary here as this one is quite popular.

-Shadrack's Christmas Wonderland is located at the Butler County Fairgrounds at 1127 New Castle Road, Prospect, PA and is open from mid-November to early-January.
+Shadrack's Christmas Wonderland is located at Coopers Lake in Butler County (formerly at the Butler County Fairgrounds) and is open from mid-November to early-January.
 Tickets can be purchased for visits online in advanced but are not timed entry.
 Note that surge pricing “Anytime Tickets” must be purchased for the two weeks leading up to Christmas and a few days after.